Back toNutanix Glossary

 • Brittle automation - A private cloud with an inflexible architecture and complex data services inevitably makes automation harder.
 As a result, it is more time consuming to create automations, automation failures are more likely, and troubleshooting and maintenance is more complex.

-How can hyperconvergence support private cloud?
+How can Nutanix and hyperconvergence support private cloud?

 That’s why it’s important businesses make sure their underlying infrastructure is well-suited to support your hybrid and multicloud initiatives, or, if they intend on sticking with a private cloud long-term, that the infrastructure delivers public cloud-like power and flexibility into the on-prem environment.
 But ultimately, the separate storage, servers, virtualization, and networking components in legacy, 3-tier architecture are the root of the issue.